empus/free-iran-proxy/docs/windows.md

 ## :material-dns: Test Connection

-To check if the proxy is properly configured and connected, you can test your connection below:
+To check if the proxy is properly configured and connected, you can test your connection below.

+!!!
+Warning
+      Ad Blockers may need to be disabled for this website in order for the test to run and not generate a blank page.

 <figure markdown>
 [Test Connection](../check/){ .md-button target=_blank}